► Level 1-5 autonomous car tech explained

 ► Today we're at Level 2, and 3 is very near

 If you’re interested in the future of transport, you’ll probably have heard of the autonomous vehicle levels already.
 Simply put, they’re a set of guidelines determined by the Society of Automotive Engineers (SAE) to describe the differing levels of autonomy in driverless cars.
-There are currently five levels in total, with Level 1 being the most basic and Level 5 being the most advanced.
+There are currently five-ish levels in total - we'll explain why that's happened in a bit - with Level 1 being the most basic and Level 5 being the most advanced.

 It's pretty straightforward.
 What is now called Level 1 has been around for a few years now, and Level 2 is commonplace too.
 We're on the cusp of Level 3 and the next big thing - proper hands-off driving for long periods of time - is called Level 4 and, ultimately Level 5.